 Thanks to profit-taking ahead of the Greek elections and a bit of risk appetite, comdolls like the Kiwi have been gaining ground against the Greenback.
 Unfortunately, it looks like the .7800 handle is holding like a boss for NZD/USD.
 So despite the new highs that I’m seeing today, I’ve decided to move my stop loss to break even.

-On the other hand, the Greek elections is just around the corner and there’s still a lot of uncertainty over the Spanish bond yields.
+On the other hand, the Greek elections are just around the corner and there’s still a lot of uncertainty over the Spanish bond yields.
 Oh and need I mention the resistance at .7800?

 What do you think of my plan?
 As always, your feedback is more than welcome!